 The motor aspect of the physiologic evaluation includes the following:

-Determine that other ocular motor functions are normal.
+Determine that other ocular motor functions are normal, as follows:

 The anatomical evaluation includes inspection, palpation, percussion, and auscultation.